Eye Disease FAQs From our Northern San Antonio Eye Center

-One of the most important reasons to visit our San Antonio eye center for a routine vision screening on a regular basis is that it’s the best way for us to catch various eye diseases in the early stages.
+One of the most important reasons to visit our northern San Antonio eye center for a routine vision screening on a regular basis is that it’s the best way for us to catch various eye diseases in the early stages.
 This becomes more and more important as you age, but the truth is that eye disease can strike at any time, and the sooner it’s diagnosed, the better your chances of a positive treatment outcome.

 How Are Eye Diseases Diagnosed?

-Most eye diseases, including glaucoma, cataracts and macular degeneration San Antonio, are diagnosed through a combination of tests.
+Most eye diseases, including glaucoma, cataracts and macular degeneration northern San Antonio, are diagnosed through a combination of tests.
 The specific tests used differ depending on the disease, but for the most part, we will use some general screening tests, as well as a review of your medical history and risk factors to determine which in-depth tests to complete.

 For instance, testing your intraocular pressure and your peripheral vision is a good way to determine if you may be at high risk for or in the early stages of glaucoma.
 Depending on the results of these tests, we may decide to use an ophthalmoscope to examine your optic nerve in more detail.